-In this section we are going to consider the difference between positive and normative statements and their role in economics.
-Positive objective.
-Normative statements are statements are subjective.
+In this section we are going to consider the difference between normative statements and their economics.
+Positive statements objective.
+Normative are statements are subjective.
 Good economists are careful to differentiate between the two.
 In this section, we will learn to differentiate between descriptions of the world as it is and the world as it should be.